dmtfvn/to-do/README.md

 An everyday helper, contributing to keep track of your things to do.
 They can be marked when completed, or unmarked, if not.
 The state of a task is saved, and If one is no longer needed, it can be deleted as well.

-#### The web app can be used on any device - desktop, tablet, mobile device.
+## The web app can be used on any device - desktop, tablet, mobile device.

-To try it out, simply click ➡ [TO DO](https://dmtfvn.github.io/to-do/)
+To try it out, simply click the link > [TO DO](https://dmtfvn.github.io/to-do/)